christophemarois/phptextpost/README.md

 ### Installation

-For an out-of-the-box installation, include `parser.php` in a file contained in the same directory that holds `files/`, `images/` and `phptextpost/`.
+For an new installation (not using the provided template), include `parser.php` in a file contained in the same directory that holds `files/`, `images/` and `phptextpost/`.

 ###### Example: index.php